amcneil36/amcneil36.github.io/blogs/when-should-a-component-team-be-used.md

 #### Overly complicated data model
 We should try to make our data model as simple as possible to where we don't need to make a component team that works with the data model.
 But if we cannot keep our data model simple, then there will be a bit of an overhead for other teams needing to make code changes to the component.
 So this is another scenario in which a component team may make sense.

+### Does the re-usability and number of consumers of a component affect whether or not we should have a component team?
+It is commonly believed that the more re-usable and widely used a component is predicted to be, the more it makes sense to have a component team in charge of the component.